This case involved an objection in 2006 to the greenhouse gas emissions from the expansion of the Newlands Coal Mine in

-The mine was an extension of the Newlands Coal Mine at Suttor Creek approximately 129 km west of Mackay in North Queensland, Australia.
-The project was known as the “Newlands Wollombi No. 2 Project”.
+The Newlands Coal Mine was located at Suttor Creek, approximately 129 km west of Mackay.
+The expansion project was known as the “Newlands Wollombi No. 2 Project”.
 It was proposed by Xstrata Coal Queensland Pty Ltd (later taken over as part of the Xstrata Group by Swiss mining giant Glencore).

-The mine was proposed to produce up to 2.5 million tonnes per annum (Mtpa) of run of mine (ROM) black coal for a nominal annual average of 1.9 Mtpa product coal over a 15 year mine life, or 28.5 Mt of coal in total.
+The mine expansion was proposed to produce up to 2.5 million tonnes per annum (Mtpa) of run of mine (ROM) black coal for a nominal annual average of 1.9 Mtpa product coal over a 15 year mine life, or 28.5 Mt of coal in total.

 The coal from the mine was proposed to be transported to domestic and/or export markets for electricity production (thermal or steaming coal) and/or steel production (coking coal).

 The greenhouse gas emissions from the full fuel cycle of the mining, transport and use of the 28.5 Mt of coal from the mine for electricity production or steel production were approximately 84.0 Mt of carbon dioxide equivalent (Mt CO2–e).
 1.36 Mt CO2–e were to be produced directly by the mining operations, while 98% of the emissions resulted from the use of the coal.

 The total annual greenhouse gas emissions produced directly by Australia at the time of the case were approximately 550 Mt CO2–e, which was approximately 1.4% of greenhouse gas emissions globally.